All information current as of 11/13/2019

 A. December 6, 2019 is the last day of service at Lilly Library prior to renovation.
 The library building will be closed to all usage through all of 2020 and part of 2021.

 A. Yes.
 Due to the incredible academic value of Lilly Library collections and experts, a temporary space has been rapidly identified and work is already underway to make it ready.
 The Lilly Library librarians and experts will continue to work with visiting and local researchers, as well as faculty, to plan ahead for research visits and consults to begin after March 1.
 It is expected that at this time the 10th floor of the Herman B Wells Library East Tower will begin providing appointment-based access to some Lilly Library collections.
 Lilly staff will be available throughout the renovation and will continue to offer their expertise to the IU community and beyond.

-Changes to service at Lilly Library will occur beginning in August 2019 due to the preparations required to safely store our collections.
+Changes to service at Lilly Library are due to the preparations required to safely store our collections.

-- This will include Reading Room access by advance appointment only, beginning August 12.
+- This includes Reading Room access by advance appointment only.
 Appointments can be made by emailing firstname.lastname@example.org.